Created relevant search features to highlight licensed SNL video content.

 Seeking to experiment further in hopes of improving and better understanding its performance, I took the initiative to categorize queries that triggered the Tumblr module and identify categories that might be well-served with Tumblr content.
 I used existing keyword lists roughly mapping to a dozen or so categories and set up a test bucket version of the module with only these categories with logging for each.
 I also wanted to see if other factors affected performance, including where the module appeared on the page (“slotting”) and how consistently it appeared (whether to ignore backend display logic).
 I tracked and compared my experiment’s performance to the primary module’s on a weekly basis, using that data to make small tweaks to each category along the way.

-The great Tumblr in search experiment ended after about a year and a half, when leadership decided the investment was no longer justifiable.
+Result The great Tumblr in search experiment ended after about a year and a half, when leadership decided the investment was no longer justifiable.
 Despite the effort’s ultimate failure, I was recognized for my contribution and creativity.

 Key categories in my final experiment did show some lift in performance: food, books, holidays, fictional characters, TV series, and movie series.

-Search leadership asked our editorial team to identify and develop “low hanging fruit” reference-type content as part of a competitive parity initiative.
+Ask Search leadership asked our editorial team to identify and develop “low hanging fruit” reference-type content as part of a competitive parity initiative.
 In some cases, we took content that had already been curated for standard search features and turned it into expanded right-side “Knowledge Graph”-style elements.

-For existing content, this was effectively a UX or template migration: the content was there, it just needed to be moved to a different format.
+Process For existing content, this was effectively a UX or template migration: the content was there, it just needed to be moved to a different format.
 Trees and food nutrition facts were two good examples.
 The only trick was that the images already curated weren’t large or high quality enough to serve as a large “hero”-type banner image, so I took advantage of Yahoo subsidiary, Flickr, which has a search-based API that let us serve only Creative Commons-licensed user images.

-Though these efforts did not represent high-volume queries, the effort did not go unnoticed by leadership, and it also served as an opportunity for less experienced team members to build their skills and flex creative muscle.
+Result Though these efforts did not represent high-volume queries, the effort did not go unnoticed by leadership, and it also served as an opportunity for less experienced team members to build their skills and flex creative muscle.

-The editorial team that worked with Yahoo’s search content management platform was broadly tasked with generating and working on ideas for new search features.
+Ask My team, a UX/editorial group that worked with Yahoo’s search content management platform was broadly tasked with generating and working on ideas for new search features.
 One method of doing this was to browse government developer sites for APIs and structured data that might map to valuable search user needs.
 That’s how I learned about the United States Geological Service’s “latest earthquakes” API.

-First, I wanted to determine how often people search for earthquake information, and how they formulate such queries.
+Process First, I wanted to determine how often people search for earthquake information, and how they formulate such queries.
 Once internal analytics tools validated that there was sufficient search volume to proceed, I used a tool that let me pull queries by URL–that is, I got a report containing search queries that resulted in a web result click anywhere on the “earthquake.usgs.gov” domain.
 I classified these queries as “earthquake data intent” and “not earthquake data intent,” and further by patterns like “6.2 earthquake,” “earthquake in Japan,” and “latest LA earthquakes.”

 Once I identified the main earthquake-intent patterns, I needed to determine how best to handle location information.
 Because the USGS API supported location by both a radius around a single point (appropriate queries containing a city name) and a bounding box with minimum and maximum latitude and longitude (worked for countries and regions), I created a list of popular locations for which bounding box location was more useful than a radius and let a global location list handle everything else.